matthiasprobst/h5RDMtoolbox/docs/conventions/index.rst

 .. admonition:: Standard Attribute
     :class: tip

-    Standard Attributes are HDF5 attributes, which underlie a naming conventions.
+    Standard Attributes are HDF5 attributes, which are defined in a convention.
 They make specific data identifiable both by humans and machines.
 The syntax may be defined or a list of allowable names may be provided for certain attributes.
 Not all attributes must be regulated.